davidmoten/state-machine/README.md

 * leverages the simplicity of the Exectuable UML approach to state diagrams (one Event type for each State)
 * Maven plugin
+* Not coupled to a persistence mechanism (both a feature and a non-feature!)

 Status: *pre-alpha*